aprilkang666/email-automator/README.md

 Welcome to Emaily, a web application to help you collect user feedback easily.

 The is a Javascript based application utilized advanced features of React, Redux, Express, and Mongo.
+User can creates customized surveys to launch mass email campaigns.
+With a dashboard view, user can easily manages campaigns.
+The user will be deducted one credits for every campaign sent, and the user will be able to add credits with credit cards. (currently do not accept real payments)

 ## Demo